holypar/Implementation-of-Shell/REPORT.md

 Then we go through each part to check for a redirection and make a process struct.
 This process is stored into an array of process structures.

+#### Builtin Functions ####
+For the built in functions, we execute both pwd and cd as specified using the syscalls from lecture.
+Each of them has a specific return value associated with it.

 ## Conclusion ##